 The Finance Department has been offering a pair of honors classes, Honors Student Investment Fund and Honors Valuation, for 15 years.
+Students in related majors such as Accounting, Quantitative Analysis of Markets and Organizations, Economics, and Mathematics have sought entry into those courses, but we have been unable to accommodate them because of the small number of spaces available.
 Students completing these courses are in high demand by employers: over the 2016-2017 academic year, graduates who had completed these courses received base salaries 40% higher than the base salaries of other finance majors.
 Over the last three years, an average of 65 students have applied for the 24 seats available in the program each year.
-The Emphasis in Advanced Financial Analysis will enhance the current offerings and increase the number of students who will be able participate in the program.
+The Minor in Advanced Financial Analysis will enhance the current offerings and increase the number of students who will be able participate in the program.
+The minor will be housed in the Department of Finance.